Ty Vickery

-Tyrone Vickery (born 31 May 1990) is a former Australian rules footballer who played for the Richmond Football Club and Hawthorn Football Club in the Australian Football League (AFL).
+Tyrone John Vickery (born 31 May 1990) is a former Australian rules footballer who played for the Richmond Football Club and Hawthorn Football Club in the Australian Football League (AFL).
 He is the son of former Collingwood player John Vickery.

 Junior career

 As a junior, Vickery played for Sandringham in the TAC Cup.
 At age 17 and when completing his second last year at Haileybury College, he suffered a ruptured anterior cruciate ligament when his right knee collapsed under a tackle.
 He faced ten months away from football but returned to represent the Victorian Metro side in the Under-18 National Championships where he won All-Australian selection.

 AFL career

 Richmond (2009–2016)

 Vickery was drafted by the Richmond Football Club with the eighth overall pick in the 2008 National Draft and made his AFL debut in round 12 of the 2009 AFL season.
 He went on to play 23 games across his first two seasons, kicking eight goals.

 In 2011, Vickery was shifted to a full-time forward role.
 He played every game for the season and kicked 35 goals, placing second in the club's goal kicking tally.
 He also received the Kevin Bartlett medal for a fifth-placed finish in the club's best and fairest award.

 An injury received in pre-season cruelled his 2012 campaign, limiting him to only nine games.